-Personal computer or a tax professional)-Attach a copy of Form 4868 with the confirmation number in the lower right-hand corner of the form or a copy of the electronic acknowledgment.
+IRS extensions by e-file (by personal computer or a tax professional) - Attach a copy of Form 4868 with the confirmation number in the lower right-hand corner of the form or a copy of the electronic acknowledgment.

 Military Personnel-Kentucky residents who are in the military are often granted extensions for tax filings when serving outside the United States.
 Any extension granted for federal income tax purposes will be honored for Kentucky income tax purposes.